complexvariables/RationalFunctionApproximation.jl/docs/src/index.md

 This package computes rational approximations of a function or data given in the complex plane.
 For background reading, see [NakatsukasaAAAAlgorithm2018](@cite), [DriscollAAARational2024](@cite) (or the related arXiv version [DriscollAAARational2023a](@cite)), [CostaAAAleastSquares2023](@cite), and [SalazarCelisNumericalContinued2024](@cite).

 A rational function is a ratio of two polynomials.
-Rational functions are capable of very high accuracy and, unlike polynomial interpolation, do not require the interpolation nodes to be distributed in a highly restricted way.
-They are a good choice for approximating functions with singularities or other complicated behavior.
-Also unlike polynomials, however, they do not depend linearly on the data, which has historically made them difficult to compute and work with.
+Rational functions are capable of very high accuracy, usually requiring fewer degrees of freedom than polynomial approximations.
+They are an especially good choice for approximating functions with singularities near the domain of approximation.
+However, they do not depend linearly on the data, which has historically made them difficult to compute and work with, but breakthroughs in algorithms over the last decade have changed that.

 Here's a smooth, gentle function on the interval $[-1, 1]$:

 ```@example interval
-using RationalFunctionApproximation, CairoMakie
+using CairoMakie
 CairoMakie.update_theme!(size = (600, 400), fontsize=11)
 const shg = current_figure